openSUSE/news-o-o/_posts/2010-08-10-opensuse-weekly-news-issue-135-is-out.markdown

 ####  [Klaas Freitag: Status openFATE Milestone](http://lizards.opensuse.org/2010/08/06/status-openfate-milestone/)

 "Recently Henne Greenrock sent a status report about the Boosters Standup-Meeting here he said that nothing happened to the openFATE sprint.
-Well, thatâ€™s only partly true, so it seems to be time to take a closer look and revitalize the project openFATE a bit.
-Whatâ€™s the matter with openFATE?
+Well, that’s only partly true, so it seems to be time to take a closer look and revitalize the project openFATE a bit.
+What’s the matter with openFATE?
 We did a good start with openFATE to involve everybody who is interested into product planning.
 However, after the screening team was formed it turned out that some parts of the process are not yet working well.
 The biggest problem is still that the screening team members can not move features from state UNCONFIRMED to NEW which turned out to be crucial for a fluent process.
 So the Boosters picked up the task since we think this is a huge blocker to work together as a community effectivly."
 </td>
 </tr>
 </tbody>